Concussion Management – How Occupational Therapy Can Help?January 28, 2019

 Before exercising or physical activity for sport, or fun, warm up!
 Make sure you stretch after too!
 Wear the appropriate shoe for the activity.
 Make sure you have a proper fit and replace shoes regularly.
 Take breaks when you are doing a repetitive task- stretch, change or alternate tasks.

 At Pillars of Wellness, our physiotherapist will complete a full assessment including health history, physical assessment, visual assessment and questions regarding the concern, symptoms and goals.
 If required, they may refer you to an MD for further diagnosis.
+Some of the techniques include gentle manual therapy or myofascial release.
 Our goal is to help you return to your daily activity as quickly as possible.

 Although the name surely covers a majority of those who suffer from this is can affect those who are not golfers as the cause can also be a sudden trauma or overuse.
 With Golfers Elbow, the pain generally is felt in the outer elbow and can occur during activity or while resting.

 As with most injuries a prudent assessment, correct diagnosis, and treatment can reduce the pain and prevent disability.
 At Pillars of Wellness, your Physiotherapist will provide you with a specific program based on your personal assessment, review of lifestyle, current and past health history, injury and goals.
 We will work with you to reduce or eliminate pain and to help you return to optimal function and activity.
 Part of the Pillars of Wellness physiotherapy process includes support and education to prevent re-injury as sometimes we can do the same activities differently but need guidance on how to safely do so.

 Tennis elbow - Lateral Epicondylitis